Project management shouldn’t be filled with questions like:

-Marketing teams need to manage deadlines, review client feedback, and drive campaigns forward.
+Marketing teams need to manage projects, deadlines, review client feedback, and drive campaigns forward.
 However, without a way to track progress, it would be impossible to know if your team is ahead of the game or running behind schedule.

 Fortunately, your marketing team can track different team activities, from website management to SEO, with a Kanban board.

 Your marketing Kanban board can contain the stages like: